tsma – Regression Defense Line for Legacy Code Image: AI generated

 The real implementation runs with internal dependencies on databases, external APIs, etc. You can’t force specific errors or specific return values.
 Branches that depend on those results are unreachable by unit tests.

 tsma’s response: After uncovered-branch feedback, it tries once more.
 If the branches are still unreachable, it accepts DONE.
 This isn’t a tool limitation – it reflects the code’s testability.
-Introducing interfaces (DI) would make 100% possible, but that means modifying the original code.
+The legacy code dilemma systematized by Feathers (2004) – “to change the code, you need tests; to add tests, you need to change the code” – is resolved by breaking dependencies and introducing interfaces (DI).
+Introducing interfaces would make 100% possible, but that means modifying the original code.

 Feedback Dramatically Transforms LLM Tests